mock(v.)

 venerate(v.) \ˈve-nə-ˌrāt\

-to feel or show deep respect for (someone or something that is considered great, holy, etc.)
+(someone or something that is considered great, holy, etc.)

 She is venerated as a saint.